azotheblue/blog/resume.md

 💭Lesson Learned

-When I was first approached to take this opportunity, I was apprehensive at first.
-Things were going smoothly at my previous job and I finally was getting into a rhythm.
-However, things were started to get boring.
-One lesson that I have learned about my self during this is transition  when I feeling a sense of boredom, it is mean that I am not being challenged enough.
-The challenge is where I strive in and grow in.
+When I was first approached to take this opportunity, I was very apprehensive.
+Things were going smoothly at my previous job and I finally had gotten  into a rhythm.
+However, things started to get boring.
+One lesson that I have learned about my self during this transition when I was feeling a sense of boredom, is that I am not being challenged enough.
+The challenge is where I strive and grow.

-It was quite daunting at when I first started.
+Everything seemed so daunting at first.
 I was thrusted into a role of technical leadership.
-The pressure, coupled with my determination to succeed, compelled me to evolve into a more proficient SOC Analyst.
+This is where the feelings of intense pressure, coupled with my extreme determination to succeed, compelled me to evolve into a more proficient SOC Analyst.

 Over the two years that I was in this position, there were many takeaways.
-So I will only highlight one of the most important.
+I will only highlight one of the most important.

 **Preparedness Helps with Nervousness**